hylmak/Tracking-Objects-as-Points/README.md

 Please refer to [INSTALL.md](readme/INSTALL.md) for installation instructions.

-## Benchmark Evaluation and Training
+## Reproduction and new experiments

 After [installation](readme/INSTALL.md), follow the instructions in [DATA.md](readme/DATA.md) to setup the datasets.
 Then check [GETTING_STARTED.md](readme/GETTING_STARTED.md) to reproduce the results in the paper.

 Our own scripts for reproducing the results, hyperparamter check, ablation study and new data can be found in the [experiments](experiments) folder.

 ## License